eviatar988/AdvancedProgrammingProject/README.md

 - MulAgent
 - DivAgent

-This makes the computational graph easily extensible without changing the server implementation.
+The architecture allows additional computational agents to be added without modifying the server implementation.

 ---